Aluminium is produced in reduction cells, which are tanks the size of small swimming pools.

 Electricity is passed through the cells and electrolysis, an electrochemical process that separates aluminium oxide into aluminium atoms and oxygen atoms, takes place.
 The process requires intense heat.

-The technology challenge is to increase the productivity of the cell, minimimise energy consumed per tonne of aluminium produced, and minimise capital and operational costs.
+The technology challenge is to increase the productivity of the cell, minimise energy consumed per tonne of aluminium produced, and minimise capital and operational costs.

-EGA’s technology development since 1990, has more than doubled the size of cell that is technically and commercially viable.
-Our technology development, and earlier work since 1980, has reduced the amount of electricity required to produce each tonne of aluminium by 37.5 per cent improving both cost and environmental performance.
+Since 1990, EGA’s technology development has more than doubled the size of cell that is technically and commercially viable.
+Our technology development, and earlier work started in 1980, has reduced the amount of electricity required to produce each tonne of aluminium by 37.5 per cent, improving both cost and environmental performance.

 EGA’s latest technology, DX+ Ultra, has more than double the productivity of our first D18 technology developed in 1990 from the original technology used to build our Jebel Ali smelter.